Type IIA String Theory and tmf with Level Structure: Orienting

 Does there exist a $\Z/2$-$E_\infty$-ring map $\MString_\R^h\to\MSpin_\R^c$ which on underlying spectra is the map $\MString^h\to\MSpin^c$ of \cref{multiplicativity} and such that the following diagram commutes?

 \end{ques} If such a map exists, it would also be nice to describe it geometrically, e.g.\ in terms of characteristic classes of $\Z/2$-equivariant vector bundles.

 Another potential benefit of Real-equivariance would arise by taking fixed points.
-Halladay-Kamel~\cite[\S 4]{HK24} study the fixed-point spectrum $(\MSpin_\R^c)^{\Z/2}$; it appears to be an unwieldy object, but it admits an $E_\infty$-ring map $\widetilde u\colon \MSpin\to (\MSpin_\R^c)^{\Z/2}$, so that one can form the composition
+Halladay-Kamel~\cite[\S 4]{HK24} and Abdallah-Kamel~\cite{AK25} study the fixed-point spectrum $(\MSpin_\R^c)^{\Z/2}$; it appears to be an unwieldy object, but Halladay-Kamel~\cite[Proposition 4.5]{HK24} show there is an an $E_\infty$-ring map $\widetilde u\colon \MSpin\to (\MSpin_\R^c)^{\Z/2}$, so that one can form the composition

 and (\textit{ibid.}, Corollary 6.14) this recovers the usual Atiyah-Bott-Shapiro orientation.